Close×

 By Emmanuelle Champagne

-Father of three, general manager of Les Loutres de Granby swimming club and head coach of Rugby Québec, Frédérick Asselin shares his passion for sports every day.
+A father of three, general manager of the Les Loutres de Granby swimming club, and head coach at the Rugby Québec club, Frédérick Asselin shares his passion for sports every day.

-A rugby pioneer in Canada, the 40-year-old has been involved in the sport for a very long time.
+As a pioneer of rugby in Canada, the 40-year-old has been deeply involved in the sports world for a very long time.

-With separated parents, Frédérick Asselin left the small town of Otterburn Park to join his mother in Victoria, British Columbia, at the age of 12.
-Being hyperactive by nature, that's when he got hooked on sports.
-From soccer to baseball, the head coach has always loved the adrenalin and competitive spirit that sports can bring.
+After his parents separated, Frédérick Asselin left the small town of Otterburn Park to live with his mother in Victoria, British Columbia, at the age of 12.
+Being naturally hyperactive, that’s when he caught the sports bug.
+Whether it was football or baseball, the head coach has always loved the adrenaline rush and competitive spirit that sports could provide.

-He began playing rugby for the first time at the age of 15.
-Despite this late start, he managed to make his mark on the Canadian rugby team at the age of 21.
-He held a place on the team for six consecutive years.
-He played at semi-professional level around the world, including in New Zealand.
+He first started playing rugby at the age of 15.
+Despite this late start, he managed to stand out and made the Canadian national rugby team at age 21.
+He played for that team for six consecutive years.
+He played at a semi-professional level around the world, including in New Zealand.

 “Rugby is my passion,” says Rugby Québec head coach Frédérick Asselin.

-He retired from rugby at the age of 33, when he welcomed his first child, Manuel.
-Rugby can be a physically demanding sport.
-It's not unusual for the former player to have injured himself as a result of playing.
-Being a father made him realize that he had to put his physical health first, in order to preserve long-term quality time with his family.
+He retired from rugby at the age of 33, just as he welcomed his first child, Manuel.
+Rugby is a physically demanding sport.
+It’s not uncommon for former players to have sustained injuries from playing the game.
+Becoming a father made him realize that he needed to prioritize his physical health in order to ensure he could spend quality time with his family in the long term.

 An inadequate salary

-Not ready to give up rugby, he chose to become a coach after leaving the competitive world of rugby.
+Not ready to give up on rugby, he decided to become a coach after leaving the competitive world of the sport.

-According to the ex-athlete, the salary of a rugby coach should be reviewed.
-There's a lot more to coaching than just instructing a team from a sporting point of view.
-It also means getting behind each player, encouraging them mentally and listening to their ups and downs.
+According to the former athlete, the salary of a rugby coach needs to be reconsidered.
+The job involves much more than just coaching a team from a technical standpoint.
+It also means supporting each player, providing mental encouragement, and being there for them through their ups and downs.

-Frédérick Asselin knows many coaches who can't afford to live on a single income.
-It's essential for them to have a second job in order to remedy their financial situation.
+Frédérick Asselin knows many coaches who can’t make ends meet on a single income.
+They have no choice but to take on a second job to improve their financial situation.

 Ronan Boué: a rising star

-He is currently the trainer of star Ronan Boué.
+He is currently the coach of L'Étoile, Ronan Boué.

-"For Quebec, Ronan is an added value because he's French.
-The French bring a lot of experience to rugby because they've been playing since they were very young.
-He's a good player," confides Frédérick Asselin, head coach of Rugby Québec.
+“For Quebec, Ronan is an asset because he’s French.
+The French bring a lot of experience to rugby because they’ve been playing since they were very young.
+He’s a good player,” says Frédérick Asselin, head coach of Rugby Québec.

-The 33-year-old has real talent.
-He's always in control of his game.
-He also possesses a beautiful wisdom and calm in a sport where everything is quickly executed.
+The 33-year-old player is truly talented.
+He always stays in control of his game.
+He also displays great wisdom and composure in a sport where everything happens so quickly.

 Far from retirement

-The former rugby player has no plans to give up coaching.
-Propelling his young athletes to a higher level and showing them in concrete terms how sport can be a healthy environment keeps him going.
+The former rugby player has no intention of leaving his coaching career.
+Helping his young athletes reach the next level and showing them firsthand how sports can be a healthy environment is what drives him to keep going.

-For him, being a coach is like being a "mentor".
-The recognition he receives from his players is extremely gratifying.
+In his view, being a coach is like being a “mentor.”
+The recognition he receives from his players is extremely rewarding to him.